 A southbound entry ramp to the bypass will be located on Tongarra Road.
 Alternatively, motorists travelling from Dapto, Haywards Bay and Yallah can continue on the Princes Highway and join bypass traffic under the Oak Flats Interchange.

-Haywards Bay and Yallah residents travelling north will use the existing Princes Highway, which will merge with bypass traffic past the Dapto northbound exit in Yallah.
+Haywards Bay and Yallah residents travelling north will use the existing Princes Highway, which will merge with bypass traffic north of the Dapto exit ramp.

 Those travelling south on the bypass will use the exit ramp at the Albion Park interchange (Illawarra Highway/ Terry Street) to get into Albion Park.

 To exit Albion Park heading north via the bypass, motorists will use the northbound entry ramp at the Albion Park interchange (Illawarra Highway/ Terry Street).